andrew/ultimate-awesome/README.md

 - [awesome-fintech](https://github.com/7kfpun/awesome-fintech) - A curated list of amazingly awesome financial libraries, resources and shiny things.
 - [awesome-oss-investors](https://github.com/CrowdDotDev/awesome-oss-investors) - Awesome list of VCs investing in commercial open-source startups 💸.
 - [awesome-nuclear](https://github.com/paulromano/awesome-nuclear) - A curated list of open source projects used in nuclear science and engineering.
+- [Awesome-Maths-Learning](https://github.com/tensorush/Awesome-Maths-Learning) - 😎 📜 Collection of the most awesome Maths learning resources in the form of notes, videos and cheatsheets.
 - [awesome-haskell-deep-learning](https://github.com/austinvhuang/awesome-haskell-deep-learning) - In the tradition of "awesome" (curated) lists, this is a list of references and code for doing deep learning in Haskell.
 - [awesome-ctf-resources](https://github.com/devploit/awesome-ctf-resources) - A list of Capture The Flag (CTF) frameworks, libraries, resources and software for started/experienced CTF players 🚩.
 - [awesome-cqrs-event-sourcing](https://github.com/leandrocp/awesome-cqrs-event-sourcing) - A curated list of awesome CQRS and Event Sourcing things.